EXPLAINER: A look at Trump’s long-shot legal challenges

 Experts say Trump has almost no chance of reversing the election.
-But his repeated baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.
+But his repetition of baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.

 Where Republican election challenges stand in six states: